 - After you’ve completed the parent orientation, your child’s name will be added to list of children waiting for their formal assessment.
 You’ll be asked to complete the Student, Environment, Task and Tools (SETT) assessment forms together with your child’s therapists and daycare or school.

 - When ACS therapist(s) becomes available, they will contact you to arrange a team meeting at your child’s daycare or school.
 Together with you and your child’s team, we will talk about your child’s communication needs and together we will develop some clear communication goals for your child.
 With your child’s goals in mind, ACS therapist(s) can begin a trial of strategies/equipment with your child.

-- If your child would benefit from specific equipment to improve his/her face-to-face communication, the process to get funding from the Assistive Device Program will be reviewed.
+- If your child would benefit from specific equipment to improve their face-to-face communication, the process to get funding from the Assistive Device Program will be reviewed.
 The suggested equipment will be reviewed by the ACS team and then funding can be authorized.